 Upon receipt of the written Plan of Correction, HSS program managers review the provider’s plan to assure that all findings of deficiency have been adequately addressed.
 If all deficiencies have not been addressed, the HSS program manager responds to the provider requesting immediate resolution of those deficiencies in question.

 A follow-up review will be conducted when deficiencies have been found to ensure that the provider has fully implemented the plan of correction.
-Follow up reviews may be conducted on-site or via evidence review.
+Follow-up reviews may be conducted on-site or via evidence review.

 Informal Dispute Resolution (Optional)